Rohitpatil34/Law-Sathi/README.md

 - 🔍 Full-text search of laws and sections
 - 🗂️ Domain-wise categorization (e.g., Criminal, Civil, Family Law)
 - 🤖 Smart chatbot using LLM for legal Q&A
-- 📖 Plain language summaries with Hindi translations
 - 🧪 Interactive quizzes with auto-scoring
-- 🗣️ Text-to-speech narration for legal summaries
 - 🧭 Easy navigation with breadcrumbs and sidebar
 - 📑 Source: Scraped and cleaned from [India Code](https://www.indiacode.nic.in/)